 In Palawan Internet is provided by two mobile companies: Smart and Globe through modems and through SIM cards used in phones.
 The Internet capacity is limited so at times there is no connectivity at all despite a strong GSM signal.

 In Port Barton Internet works best from midnight till the morning.
 Around 9 a.m. it tends to shut down completely and is unreliable throughout the day.
 Most tourist places will boast they offer Internet.
-In fact they offer access to WiFi but a strong WiFi signal means that you are connected to a router only not to the World Wide Web.
+In fact, a strong WiFi signal means that you are connected to a router only not to the World Wide Web.
 There is no place in Port Barton with broadband Internet which you are used to back home and it is not the owner’s fault that there is temporary Internet blackout.
-Let’s hope it will change soon.
-Mabuti Restaurant is a bright star in the dark skies in this context.
-We can brag that we have the best wi-fi in the village.
+Mabuti Restaurant is currently the only place with relatively reliable internet and it is offered for free.

 The best option is to have your own Internet in your smartphone.
 Here is how to do it: